jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_3.rst

                 with self.subTest(i=true_item):
                     self.assertTrue(true_item)

-  the terminal_ still shows green
+  the test is still green

 * I remove the commented lines